sutta » mn » Majjhima Nikāya 137

 Puna caparaṁ, bhikkhave, satthā sāvakānaṁ dhammaṁ deseti anukampako hitesī anukampaṁ upādāya:

-The next case is when the Teacher teaches the Dhamma out of kindness and compassion:
+The next case is when the Teacher teaches Dhamma to his disciples out of kindness and sympathy:

 ‘idaṁ vo hitāya, idaṁ vo sukhāyā’ti.